-The city of Bonn is not too far further south of Cologne.
+The city of Bonn is again not too far further south of Cologne.
 The former capital of West Germany became somewhat quieter after much of central government was moved to Berlin.
 The picturesque city centre, the Museum of the history of the Federal Republic of Germany still attract thousands of visitors and the international flair of the city’s past is still alive.
 Many international companies and NGOs have their German headquarters here.
 A cosmopolitan atmosphere and the feel of a prosperous, clean German city are omnipresent.